Understanding the Turkish Business Visa Landscape

 For Entrepreneurs and Business Owners:

-- Company memorandum of association
+- Company memorandum of association and certificate of establishment

-- Recent tax returns or audit reports
+- Recent tax returns, NTN certificates, and audit reports

-- Business partnership agreements (if meeting Turkish partners)
+- Business partnership agreements if meeting Turkish partners

-- Investment proposal documents (if exploring opportunities)
+- Investment proposal documents if exploring business opportunities

-- Official event registration confirmation
+- Official event registration confirmation with event dates and role

-- Exhibition organizer invitation
+- Exhibition or conference organizer invitation letter

 - Proof of registration fees payment

-For Dependent Visa Holders:
+For Sponsored or Dependent Visa Holders:

-- Marriage certificate (attested if spouse sponsors)
+- Marriage certificate (attested) if spouse is sponsoring

-- Sponsor's employment letter and bank statements
+- Sponsor's employment letter, salary slips, and bank statements for last 3 months

-- Sponsorship declaration letter
+- Sponsorship declaration letter or affidavit on stamp paper covering all expenses

 Costs, Processing Times, and Validity